 What is a HUD Home?

 When someone with a HUD insured mortgage can't meet the payments, the lender forecloses on the home; HUD pays the lender what is owed; and HUD takes ownership of the home.
-HUD then sells the home at market value through a Marketing & Management Contractor such as Sage
+HUD then sells the home at market value through a Marketing & Management Contractor such as A Team Realty INC.

 What is a Listing Broker?